Help a Student

 Do you have the capacity to serve as a helper to current Blue Hen students and recent graduates?
 You can play a part in the success and in the personal and professional development of Blue Hens through mentorship, networking, offering job shadowing and insights, posting internship and job opportunities, and more.
 Here, you’ll find options for how to help Blue Hens succeed in their fields.

 Students and young alumni are seeking out opportunities to gain professional experience through internships, jobs and gigs.
 The UD Career Center, Lerner Career Services Center and Graduate Student Professional Development are ready to work with you to recruit and hire talented Blue Hens for a variety of roles:

 Through this program, students are matched with an alumni mentor in their industry.
 Mentors listen, inspire, help navigate challenges and recognize opportunities for students.
-Participating UD Colleges include the College of Arts and Sciences, Honors College, the Biden School, the College of Engineering, Graduate College and the College of Earth, Ocean, and Environment.
+Participating UD Colleges include the Biden School, College of Arts and Sciences, College of Education and Human Development, College of Engineering, Graduate College, College of Health Sciences, Honors College, and the College of Earth, Ocean, and Environment.

 - How will my department and program impact my professional options?